oraichain/myduckserver/docs/tutorial/htap-setup.md

-This a tutorial to build a HTAP based on MySQL, MyDuck Server, and MariaDB MaxScale.
+This a tutorial to build a HTAP service based on MySQL, MyDuck Server, and MariaDB MaxScale.

 # Prerequisites